Migrate consumer G Suite mailboxes to Microsoft 365 or Office 365

 You purchased your domain from another domain registrar: If you purchased your domain from a different company, we provide instructions for many popular domain hosting providers.

-At this point you have verified that you own the domain and created your G Suite users and mailboxes in Office 365 with your custom domain.
+At this point you have verified that you own the domain and created your G Suite users and mailboxes in Microsoft 365 or Office 365 with your custom domain.
 Close the wizard at this step.
-Do not proceed to Set up domain, until your Gmail mailboxes are migrated to Office 365.
-You'll finish the setup steps in task 7, Step 6: Update your DNS records to route Gmail directly to Office 365.
+Do not proceed to Set up domain, until your Gmail mailboxes are migrated to Microsoft 365 or Office 365.
+You'll finish the setup steps in task 7, Step 6: Update your DNS records to route Gmail directly to Microsoft 365 or Office 365.

 Step 3: Create a list of Gmail mailboxes to migrate